Rag painting

 Ragging can be done as a negative or positive technique.
 The former involves rolling glaze over the entire surface, and removing it with clean rags to reveal the underlying paint color in a pleasing textural pattern.
 The latter is accomplished by applying glaze directly to the wall with a rag, and creates a similar pattern.
 Ragging is a very adaptable finish that can be used in a variety of areas, creating the illusion of an old world texture, but on a flat surface that can be easily painted over.

-Ragging can be done in a variety of patterns, including rag rolling, in which the rags are twisted together and then rolled over a wet glazed surface creating the illusion of fabrics such a velvet or silk.
+Ragging can be done in a variety of patterns, including rag rolling, in which the rags are twisted together and then rolled over a wet glazed surface creating the illusion of fabrics such as velvet or silk.
 Ragging is also often used as a pattern underneath stenciling.